natural/java2python/doc/customization.md

 #### <a name="moduleOutputHandlers"></a>moduleOutputHandlers

 These generators yield (possibly modified) source strings for a module.
+The default handler uses values defined elsewhere in the config, e.g., `moduleOutputSubs`.

 Default: `[basic.outputSubs]`